MouslihAbdelhakim/vtol/dashboard/README.md

 # Vtol's dashboard

-This folder should contain everything to allow you to store and display metrics on a grafana dashboard.
+This folder should contain everything you need to store and display metrics on a grafana dashboard.
 The content of this folder are cloned from https://github.com/myoperator/grafana-graphite-statsd

 ## Manage the dashboard